pennersr/django-allauth/README.rst

   email) retrieved from the social account provider.
 If a conflict arises due to a duplicate e-mail address the signup form will still kick in.

-SOCIALACCOUNT_AVATAR_SUPPORT (= 'avatar' in settings.INSTALLED_APPS)
-  Enable support for django-avatar.
-When enabled, the profile image of the user is copied locally into django-avatar at signup.

 SOCIALACCOUNT_EMAIL_REQUIRED (=ACCOUNT_EMAIL_REQUIRED)
   The user is required to hand over an e-mail address when signing up